EyadElshaer/homebridge-hdlbuspro-enhanced/README.md

 Due to a lag between HDL and HB curtain timers there has to be some precision offset, or it might get bugged in "opening" status.
 Increase this value if you encounter it.
 - `valvetype` [required]
 You can choose 4 valve types: "General Valve", "Irrigation", "Shower Head", "Water Faucet".
+- `relayrgb_channels` [required]
+To be able to use the RelayRGB you need to have access to the 3 colors channels (Red Green Blue) channels to be added to the homebridge and be exposed in HomeKit as a RGB bulb

 ## Troubleshooting
 If you have any issues with the plugin then you can run homebridge in debug mode, which will provide some additional information.
 This might be useful for debugging issues.

 Please keep in mind that I could only test how plugin works on devices I have at home, and some devices were coded only based on documentation.
-So feel free to open issues [here](https://github.com//markbegma/homebridge-hdl-buspro/issues) if you encounter problems/need your device supported!
+So feel free to open issues [here](https://github.com//EyadElshaer/homebridge-hdl-buspro/issues) if you encounter problems/need your device supported!

 Homebridge debug mode:
 ```sh